 What We Did

-- Content analysis – the team initially analyzed all of the content from not only the USA.gov and GobiernoUSA.gov app galleries, but also other commercial app stores and markets.
+- Content analysis – the team initially analyzed all of the content from not only the USAGov and USAGov en Español (formerly known as GobiernoUSA.gov) app galleries, but also other commercial app stores and markets.
 We also took into account that future galleries might include non-mobile apps as well as new devices

 - Existing commercial app stores and markets were reviewed for design ideas to create a best in breed design, starting with the mobile experience and then expanding to a full screen experience